 Antenatal Tests

 Ultrasound scan: you are likely to be offered two NHS ultrasound scans during your pregnancy; these are completely painless and safe.
-The dating scan to confirm your EDD will take place between approximately eight to 14 weeks.
-At 18 to 22 weeks, you will have an anomaly scan, which is to check that the baby is developing properly.
+The dating scan to confirm your EDD will take place between approximately 10 to 14 weeks.
+At 18 to 21 weeks, you will have an anomaly scan, which is to check that the baby is developing properly.
 Additional scans may be advised if considered necessary.
 The number of scans offered may vary depending on where you live.

 It may be possible to find out the sex of your baby at the anomaly scan because its genitalia should be defined enough to see on the scan (if the baby cooperates and is in the right position!).
 You should ask the sonographer if you are keen to find out the sex of the baby prior to the birth.
 Some Primary Care Trusts have a blanket policy to refuse to disclose the sex of a baby, in which case you may be able to arrange a gender scan through a private organisation instead.